How to Waterproof Your Roof

 Troubleshoot Your Roof

 The most important part of roof waterproofing is troubleshooting and checking over the roof.
 Look all over the roof for damaged, loose or missing shingles.
 Gaps in the shingles can leave the underlayment exposed to wind and sun, which can rapidly deteriorate it.
+If you determine that your roof is in significant need or repair, be sure to determine the cost to install shingles before reaching out to a roofing company.
 Next, check the flashing, another name for the metal seals between the roof and the chimney, vents or skylights.
 Seal or replace any flashing that has gaps, cracks or holes.
 Some experts say the flashing causes 90 percent of roof leaks, so without checking the flashing, you won’t know how to waterproof your roof and prevent leaks.

 Waterproof Under the Shingles